twinkletiwari/MFA/readme.md

    * `images_auto`
    * `images_groundTruth`

-   For representation purposes, we have already included one image in each folder.
+   For representation purposes, we have only included one image in each folder.

 3. Run the `main.m` file to execute the code.